porco-rosso-j/awesome-zkecdsa/README.md

 ## What is zkECDSA?

-zkECDSA is the ECDSA signature verification carried out through zero-knowledge proof.
+zkECDSA is the ECDSA signature verification carried out through zero-knowledge circuits.
+A signer can claim "I know the private key that corresponds to the public key from this list / the hashed public key." so as not to reveal their private and public keys publicly.
+The proof can get verified either off-chain or on-chain.

 ## Articles / Discussions